Distinguished Ecologist Seminars

 We invite ecologists from around the world to speak each year.
 In the Fall, we highlight the work of a GDPE alum and a faculty member, and in the Spring we bring in outside speakers.
 We define “distinguished” broadly as someone who has contributed important work to the discipline of ecology.
 Below you will find information about our upcoming seminars.

-All seminars in Fall 2024 will take place at 4:00pm in Biology Room 136.
+All seminars in Spring 2025 will take place at 4:00pm in Biology Room 136.
 A post-seminar reception will be held at 5:00pm in the Biology 3rd Floor Atrium.

 Spring 2025 Speakers